logto-io/docs/docs/docs/references/resources/README.md

 - It **SHOULD NOT** include a query component.
 - You **SHOULD** provide the most specific URI it can for the complete API or set of resources it intends to access.

-In practice, a client may know a base URI for the application or resource to interact with.
+In practice, a client may know a base URI or the application or resource to interact with.
 It would be appropriate to use it as the value of the resource parameter.

-I.e., Logto management API base URI
+E.g., Logto management API base URI.

 ```
 https://api.logto.io
 ```

-By default, this API resource is pre-registered.
-All the management APIs under this URI are protected by Logto server.
+By default, this API resource is pre-registered to your Logto service.
+All the management APIs under this URI are protected by Logto.

 ### Logto API Resource Schema